Stargate

 Image from Steve Bowers

-Hayward(Comm-gauge)Wormholes which are much smaller, but use a much larger amount of negative (exotic) ANEC-violating energy.
-They are only useful for transmitting em-beams containing data, but this data transfer is very important to the existence of civilisation in the Terragen Sphere.
+Comm-gauge wormholes are much smaller but use a much larger amount of negative (exotic) ANEC-violating energy.
+They are only useful for transmitting electromagnetic beams containing data, but this data transfer is very important to the existence of civilisation in the Terragen Sphere.
+These are not stargates, except to beings who can pass through them as a data stream.

 Related Articles